JaneEye: A 12-nm 2K-FPS 18.9-$\mu$J/Frame Event-based Eye Tracking Accelerator: Experimental Results

 \subsubsection{Architectural Optimization Analysis}

-Table~\ref{table:optimization ablation study} quantifies the impact of each design decision in transforming ERVT into JaneEye-Net.
-Starting from the 150K-parameter baseline, our systematic optimizations achieve an 8.5× parameter reduction and 13.8× FLOPs reduction while improving accuracy.
+Table~\ref{table:optimization_ablation_study} quantifies the impact of each design decision in transforming ERVT into JaneEye-Net.
+Starting from the 150K-parameter baseline, our systematic optimizations achieve an 8.5$\times$ parameter reduction and 13.8$\times$ FLOPs reduction while improving accuracy.

 The single-stage architecture unexpectedly improves accuracy from 2.53 to 2.37 pixels while reducing complexity by 38\%.
 This suggests that multi-scale processing, despite its success in general vision tasks, likely introduces unnecessary complexity for pupil tracking.
-Channel dimension adjustment yields the most dramatic efficiency gain, showing 79.1\% FLOPs reduction, though it temporarily degrades accuracy to 2.62 pixels.
+Channel dimension adjustment yields the most dramatic efficiency gain, resulting in a 79.1\% reduction in FLOPs, although it temporarily degrades accuracy to 2.62 pixels.
 Subsequent optimizations recover this loss.

 Our ConvJANET layer validates that simplified temporal modeling suffices for eye tracking.
 By eliminating input and output gates, we halve the computational cost of LSTM while maintaining comparable accuracy (2.41 vs. 2.53 pixels).
 The replacement of self-attention with convolution further reduces FLOPs by 58.5\% with minimal accuracy impact, confirming that local spatial relationships dominate in pupil detection.